The platforms, apps and tools I pay for (and the ones I don’t)

 This is an LMS (Learning Management System) WordPress plugin that I use to create courses on my Munro Courses website.

-I really like that I pay an annual fee for the plugin instead of the company taking a cut of each sale – which is often the case for other course platforms.
+I like that I pay an annual fee for the plugin instead of the company taking a cut of each sale – which is often the case for other course platforms.

 ICO FEE